 First up, these show up with a wide range of MAC addresses, all owned by Texas Instruments - a well known semiconductor manufacturer.
 This tells me that Ring have decided to adapt an existing hardware/software platform - nothing wrong with that.
 Plenty of companies do this.
 Lets go deeper.
 How do these actually interact with the local network?
 Does the doorbell broadcast or multicast data to tell the chimes to Ring?
 That would be sensible, but it's not what happens.
 When you press the doorbell, the doorbell connects to the wireless network.
 Once connected, it then contacts an assortment of Ring's servers (running on various Amazon EC2 instances) via HTTP.
 It also initiates a SIP session to one of these to pass through H264 video and G711 audio.
 O-kay, why is this going across the world and back to get from my front door to my lounge?
 Beats me, but it sure as hell means it won't work if my internet is down, and probably won't work if there is a lot of traffic.
 Cool, so I've invited friends over to watch movies on Netflix with my limited bandwidth, and this might mean my doorbell won't work?
 Queue the slow clap.

 Ok, enough sarcasm, lets look at the chime units.
 I haven't had the time yet to quite figure out how these work.
 They seem to poll Ring servers via HTTPS to detect doorbell presses.
-In the real world, this means there is up to about ten seconds between the doorbell being pressed and the chime going off - plenty of time for an apathetic courier to give up and take my package back to the distribution centre.
+In the real world, this means there is up to about thirty seconds between the doorbell being pressed and the chime going off - plenty of time for an apathetic courier to give up and take my package back to the distribution centre.
 Am I being dramatic?
 Yes, but I did actually time the units, and they did take that long a few times.
 At some point I'll have to MiTM these units and see if I can make some sense of this.

 Back on the doorbell unit, specifically, the range of Ring servers.
 Pressing the doorbell sends (at least):